Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 And these may be the best reasons to read this book, after all: Fans of the widely popular first lady will get to know her at least somewhat better, to see an icon become more human.

-As far as the parts of the book that make for sexy headlines — those are barely even there: She expresses her deep contempt for Trump, but doesn't unleash any flaming tirades.
+As far as the parts of the book that make for sexy headlines — those are barely even there: She expresses her deep contempt for Trump but doesn't unleash any flaming tirades.
 And if you're wondering, she says she's not interested in being a politician herself ("I'll say it here directly: I have no intention of running for office, ever.")

 But as for the attention those things are getting, one can't imagine Michelle Obama complaining too much.
 She's restrained.
 She's got other priorities.